 The real cost of getting a dog is more than just the dog’s purchase price — long-term expenses need to be considered, as well.
 If you do a little research, you’ll find that although there are dozens of dog breeds out there, some are pricier than others.

-GOBankingRates compiled a list of 30 dog breeds that are the most expensive to own, considering the dog’s purchase price, grooming expenses and potential healthcare costs for common issues faced by the breed.
-Click through to discover the most expensive dog breeds — and how much these furry friends would cost to buy and care for.
+GOBankingRates compiled a list of 28 dog breeds that are among the most expensive to own, considering the dog’s purchase price, grooming expenses and potential healthcare costs for common issues faced by the breed.
+Click through to discover some of the most expensive dog breeds — and how much these furry friends would cost to buy and care for.

-The family friendly American Akita costs an average of $800 to purchase and has a life expectancy of 11 to 15 years.
-These dogs shed during the spring and fall, and you can expect to pay around $62 each time they’re groomed.
+The family friendly Akita costs an average of $1,000 to $2,500 to purchase and has a life expectancy of 10 to 14 years.
+You can expect to pay around $80 each time your pup is groomed for a bath and brush.

 Akitas are prone to a variety of health issues — including hip dysplasia, knee injuries and skin diseases — bringing average possible healthcare costs to $4,500.

-An Argentinian big-game hunter and guardian breed, the Dogo Argentino makes the most expensive dog list because of its hefty average purchase price of $1,200.
+An Argentinian big-game hunter and guardian breed, the Dogo Argentino makes the most expensive dog list because of its hefty purchase price of $1,500 to $2,500.

-This large breed has an average life expectancy of 12 to 14 years and standard grooming cost of $35.
-Potential healthcare costs to treat hip dysplasia and deafness — conditions that commonly impact the breed — total $1,600.
+This large breed has an average life expectancy of at least 10 years and standard grooming cost of $35.
+Potential healthcare costs to treat hip dysplasia and deafness — conditions that commonly impact the breed — can be as low as $1,600.

-The Ibizan Hound’s steep $1,300 purchase price makes it one of the most expensive dogs to own.
-This breed has an average life expectancy of 12 to 14 years and both of its coat types — smooth and wire — are easy to groom, costing an average of $25.
+The Ibizan Hound’s steep $2,000 to $2,500 purchase price makes it one of the most expensive dogs to own.
+This breed has a life span of up to 16 years and both of its coat types — smooth and wire — are easy to groom, costing an average of $40.

 Purebred Ibizan Hounds have a low risk of developing hip dysplasia and a medium risk of going deaf, bringing potential healthcare costs for common issues to an average of $1,600.